gthole/AWS-CLI/README.md

 2. Setting up the config file
   It is essential that the config file be in the same directory as the ```oktaAWSCLI.jar``` file.
 The oktaAWSCLi config file holds information specific to each org and needs to be configured on an org to org basis.

-  There are 2 key value that need to be completed, specifically your Okta Org and AWS application url.
+  Your Okta Org and AWS application url need to be added to your configuration file.
   - ```OKTA_ORG``` which is the url of the desired Okta org.
   - ```OKTA_AWS_APP_URL``` is the url link of your Okta AWS application url
   - **Obtaining an AWS app url**